InterferenceArchive/ca_scripts/README.md

 Collective Access Scripts
 =========================

-Scripts and documentation for programmatically interacting with the [Interference Archive Catalog](https://catalog.interferencearchive.org/), build with Collective Access.
+Scripts and documentation for programmatically interacting with the [Interference Archive Catalog](https://catalog.interferencearchive.org/), built with Collective Access.

 ## Collective Access Client